1Which of the following represents the first step in the standard CompTIA A+ troubleshooting methodology?

 38If a user restores their PC to a restore point created three days ago, what will happen to a Word document they created yesterday?

-A.It will be permanently deleted
+B.It will be permanently deleted

 C.It will remain entirely unaffected

-D.It will be encrypted
+D.It will be moved to the Recycle Bin

 Correct Answer: It will remain entirely unaffected